jkriege2/JKQtPlotter/examples/simpletest_datastore/README.md

 # Tutorial (JKQTPDatastore): Basic Usage of JKQTPDatastore             {#JKQTPlotterBasicJKQTPDatastore}

 [JKQTPlotterBasicJKQTPDatastore]: @ref JKQTPlotterBasicJKQTPDatastore "Basic Usage of JKQTPDatastore"
 [JKQTPlotterBasicJKQTPDatastoreIterators]: @ref JKQTPlotterBasicJKQTPDatastoreIterators "Iterator-Based usage of JKQTPDatastore"
 [JKQTPlotterBasicJKQTPDatastoreStatistics]: @ref JKQTPlotterBasicJKQTPDatastoreStatistics "Advanced 1-Dimensional Statistics with JKQTPDatastore"
+[JKQTPlotterBasicJKQTPDatastoreRegression]: @ref JKQTPlotterBasicJKQTPDatastoreRegression "Regression Analysis (with the Statistics Library)"
 [statisticslibrary]: @ref jkqtptools_math_statistics "JKQTPlotter Statistics Library"

 This tutorial project (see `./examples/simpletest_datastore/`) explains several options of JKQTPDatastore, which is the class used to centrally store the data for (most) graphs on a JKQTPlotter widget.